📦 Same day dispatch | 🫰 Money back guarantee | 4.8🌟 Trustpilot | 🌱 Carbon neutral shipping |

 As for the remaining 70.5%, these mostly end up incinerated or in landfills.

 The UK has one of the worst carton recycling rates in Europe.
+We must work together to fix this.

 Alternatives to oat milk cartons?